If entrepreneurs and VCs want to build, we first need to rebuild financial markets

 In 2011, Eric Ries published The Lean Startup, a manifesto that called for continuous innovation through the use of minimally viable prototypes presented to real customers in the real world.
 When corporate America caught wind of Ries’s ideas, he began acting as consigliere to C-suite executives, and it was in those corner offices that he was, to his own surprise, radicalized.
 “You can’t find anyone to speak well of our current market construct who actually has the job of making anything in this world,” he says.
 During today’s COVID-19-induced recession, the topic only feels more relevant.
 “There’s been this outsourcing and hollowing out of our institutions, driven by short-term metrics,” he tells me, citing it as a blight on “our entire civic fabric.”

 So Ries decided to do the impossible and challenge NYSE and Nasdaq, naming his venture, fittingly (if clunkily), the Long-Term Stock Exchange.
 He has been building—actually building—software tools for tasks such as cap-table management and head-count planning, governance systems in close coordination with SEC regulators, and relationships with a rising generation of startup founders.
-In order to list on LTSE, companies will have to agree to a set of (still undisclosed) principles-based standards, an evolution of the principles underpinning B Corp certification.
+In order to list on LTSE, companies will have to agree to a set of principles-based standards, an evolution of the principles underpinning B Corp certification.

 Until Ries’s first cohort of companies start publicly trading on LTSE, it’s impossible to say whether the exchange will achieve his ambitions.
 But it might be our best shot at incentivizing the type of enduring value creation that would serve society’s needs in our current moment.
 Last August, LTSE raised an additional $50 million from venture investors—including Andreessen Horowitz.